google/turbinia/docs/developer/develop-local.md

 $ docker-compose -f ./docker/local/docker-compose.yml up
 ```
 #### Step 6
-Let's process evidence to test your setup, in this case a Chrome Browser history file but you will ikely want to use your specific evidence to test your new functionality.
+Let's process evidence to test your setup, in this case a Chrome Browser history file but you will likely want to use specific evidence to test your new functionality.
 ```
 $ curl https://raw.githubusercontent.com/obsidianforensics/hindsight/master/tests/fixtures/profiles/60/History > History
 $ tar -vzcf ./evidence/history.tgz History